beef-liu/easy-bouncycastle-util/README.md

 A wrapper for bouncycastle java lib for easy using

 -------------------------------------------------------
-bouncycastle is great java lib but hard to use.
+bouncycastle is a great java lib but hard to use.
 This lib is for using bouncycastle easilier.